-- (a) A high school graduate or a recognized graduate equivalency degree (G.E.D.). - (b) The applicant must complete a criminal background check pursuant to Board rule 11.
-If the pharmacy technician has a past record of alcohol or drug addiction or past record of violation of any law related to controlled substances, registration must be prior approved by the Board of Pharmacy.
-(Revised 11/15/2003 and 8/1/2020)
+- (a) A high school graduate or a recognized graduate equivalency degree (GED). - (b)(1) The applicant must complete a criminal background check pursuant to Subpart 31. - (2) If the pharmacy technician has a past record of alcohol or drug addiction or past record of violation of any law related to controlled substances, registration must be priorapproved by the Arkansas State Board of Pharmacy.